Find Affordable College Courses

 Laramie, WY

 The excellent master’s degree programs at University of Wyoming helped the school earn the #3 place on this year’s ranking of the best value anthropology schools in the Rocky Mountains Region .
-UW is a large public school located in the remote town of Laramie.
+UW is a fairly large public school located in the remote town of Laramie.

-The average tuition and fees for an out-of-state graduate students at UW are $17,569 a year.
+Out-of-state tuition fees for graduate students at UW are $17,569 per year.

 Full Anthropology at University of Wyoming Report

 Out of the 12 schools in the Rocky Mountains Region that were part of this year’s ranking, Colorado State University - Fort Collins landed the # 4 spot on the list.
-Located in the city of Fort Collins, Colorado State is a public school with a very large student population.
+Located in the medium-sized city of Fort Collins, Colorado State is a public college with a very large student population.

 Colorado State did well in our overall quality rankings, too.
 It placed #5 on our Best Anthropology Master’s Degree Schools in the Rocky Mountains Region list.